-Our patented Communication Lockdown™ methodology for automotive cybersecurity eliminates risks to the safety and security of the vehicle and its passengers while maintaining flexibility and scalability for the software-defined vehicle and next-gen E/E architectures.
+Our patented Communication Lockdown™ methodology eliminates risks to the security of the vehicle and its passengers while maintaining flexibility and scalability for next-gen E/E architectures in the software-defined vehicle.

-The GuardKnox founding team are veterans of the Israeli Air Force and bring decades of experience providing secure embedded platforms and solutions in advanced connected systems such as Iron Dome, Arrow and Israeli F-35 fighter jets.
+The methodology was developed by the GuardKnox founding team based on their decades of experience in the Israeli Air Force providing secure embedded platforms and solutions in advanced connected systems such as the Iron Dome, Arrow and Israeli F-35 fighter jets.

-With the amount of software used in today’s vehicles, it is critical that the various systems are locked down to ensure that one ECU (i.e. the infotainment), cannot communicate maliciously with another (i.e. brakes).
-System-wide communication lockdown enables the safety certification of critical systems without minimizing the software capabilities needed.
+System security protection is critical in the SDV’s software-heavy environment to ensure that one ECU (e.g. an infotainment ECU) cannot communicate maliciously with another (e.g. brakes).
+System-wide communication lockdown enables the security certification of critical systems without minimizing the software capabilities needed.

-So, communication lockdown for automotive cybersecurity must orchestrate network connectivity internally among the networks, as well as externally with the manufacturer in the most secure manner possible to prevent vehicle hacking or tempering.
+A secure connected vehicle must orchestrate network connectivity internally among its networks, as well as externally with the manufacturer in the most secure manner possible to prevent vehicle hacking or tampering.

 In order to integrate Communication Lockdown™ into a vehicle, two readily available documents are used:

-Using automatic tools to create layered protection, a fully deterministic, yet updateable mathematical model that can be formally verified is generated.
+Using automatic tools to create layered protection, a fully deterministic, yet updatable mathematical model that can be formally verified is generated.
 This model includes a state machine that enforces predetermined states, with a dedicated ruleset generation tool developed by GuardKnox.
+Integration is straightforward with:

-No false positives: The Communication Lockdown™ is not a ‘learning based’ mechanism, therefore there are no false positives!
+No false positives: The Communication Lockdown™ is not a ‘learning based’ mechanism.

-Flexible installation: From as little as one ECU, to the entire communication network, depending on the manufacturer’s needs and specifications.
+Flexible installation: From one ECU to the entire communication network.

-Agnostic to present and future attacks: The Communication Lockdown™ approach does not look for specific attacks but ensures the vehicle continues to function as designed.
+Agnostic to present and future attacks: Does not look for specific attacks but ensures the vehicle continues to function as designed.

-Added functionality: The methodology introduces foundations for new revenue streams for OEMs and changes the way end-users interact with their vehicles.
+Added functionality: Introduces foundations for new revenue streams and changes the way end-users interact with their vehicles.

 Our vehicles are the smallest unit in which our entire family is gathered.
-When it comes to the safety and security of our vehicles there is absolutely no room for error.
-This is why the automotive industry needs to adopt a deterministic approach to vehicle cybersecurity by leading Cybertech Tier companies, such as Communication Lockdown™ by GuardKnox.Download the Communication Lockdown™ Whitepaper
+When it comes to their safety and security there is no room for error.
+This is why the automotive industry needs to adopt a deterministic approach to vehicle cybersecurity.Download the Communication Lockdown™ Whitepaper